HariharanJayavel/FindMaximum/README.md

     return max(marks)
 ```
 iii) # To find the maximum marks without using builtin functions.
-Python
-# Program to find the maximum marks using the list method max().
+# Program to the maximum marks without using builtin functions
 # Developed by:HARIHARAN J
 # RegisterNumber: 23011967
 ```